-More than a year after The General Data Protection Regulation (GDPR), a regulation in EU law on data protection and privacy for all citizens of the European Union, was implemented in May 2018, some U.S. insurers are examining what they can learn as they prepare for the implementation of similar data privacy laws in New York and California.
+More than a year after the European Union implemented its General Data Protection Regulation (GDPR), U.S. insurers are examining what they can learn as they prepare for the implementation of similar data privacy laws in New York and California.

 “With GDPR, too many U.S. insurers may feel like it’s kind of far away and not particularly applicable to them,” said Tim Zeilman, vice president and Cyber and Privacy Risk practice leader at Hartford Steam Boiler.
 “But it’s really the harbinger of things to come in the United States as states start enacting similar laws that don’t just cover a breach notification and obligations in the event of a breach, but really go into much more detail about how information has to be managed.”

-Zeilman said this is one of many reasons why ensuring GDPR compliance is a good idea, as those compliance activities can pay dividends as U.S. states are likely going to enact GDPR-like legislation within the next couple of years.
+Zeilman said this is one of many reasons ensuring GDPR compliance is a good idea, as those compliance activities can pay dividends as U.S. states are likely going to enact legislation similar to GDPR within the next couple of years.

 U.S. Data Privacy Legislation

-The act, which is currently with the New York Senate’s Consumer Protection Committee, would require companies to disclose their methods of de-identifying personal information, to place special safeguards around data sharing and to allow consumers to obtain the names of all entities with whom their information is shared.
+In fact, The New York Privacy Act – introduced in May of this year by state Senator Kevin Thomas – if it passes, would give residents in New York more control over their data than residents in any other state have.
+The act, which is currently with the Senate’s Consumer Protection Committee, would require companies to disclose their methods of de-identifying personal information, place special safeguards around data sharing and allow consumers to obtain the names of all entities with whom their information is shared.
 It also creates a special account to fund a new office of privacy and data protection.

-The purpose of the bill is to address how online platform and social media firms process personal data.
-It will require the companies to attain consent from consumers before they share and/or sell their information by acting as fiduciary entities.
+The bill seeks to address how online platform and social media firms process personal data.
+It will require companies to obtain consent from consumers before they share and/or sell their information by acting as fiduciary entities.

-The introduction of the NY Privacy Act comes after California became the first state to pass such a law last year with the California Consumer Protection Act (CCPA).
+The introduction of the New York Privacy Act comes after California became the first state to pass such a law last year with the California Consumer Protection Act (CCPA).
 As the nation’s most far-reaching data privacy law to date, CCPA is set to begin Jan.
 1, 2020.

-The CCPA, which passed last year following massive data breaches at companies like Target and Equifax, requires companies to report to customers upon their request what personal data they’ve collected, why it was collected and what third-parties have received it.
-This law is similar to Europe’s GDPR, as both aim to give consumers greater control over use of their data as well as punish companies for exposing that data, Insurance Journal previously reported.
+The CCPA, which passed last year following massive data breaches at companies including Target and Equifax, requires companies to report to customers upon their request what personal data they’ve collected, why it was collected and what third-parties have received it.
+This law is similar to Europe’s GDPR, as both aim to give consumers greater control over use of their data as well as punish companies for exposing that data.

 Increased Awareness Among Insurers

-As the U.S. insurance industry anticipates the beginning of CCPA in January 2020 and future actions related to the NY Privacy Act, James Burns, cyber product leader at CFC Underwriting, believes GDPR can serve as a guide in terms of what to expect.
+As the U.S. insurance industry anticipates the beginning of CCPA in January 2020 and future actions related to the New York Privacy Act, James Burns, cyber product leader at CFC Underwriting, believes GDPR can serve as a guide in terms of what to expect.

 “One thing that we saw early on as a cyber insurer was a level of engagement between our insureds and our cyber claims team that increased dramatically post May 25, 2018,” he said.
 “We saw a huge uptick in calls to our breach hotline, for example, and I think the passing of legislation in California and New York when that happens might lead to repeat circumstances for insureds that are affected by that legislation.”